-Your weaving looks like an hourglass...one side looks great, the other looks like it was woven by an over-tired two-year-old.
+So you're weaving along, and you look down and realize - your weaving looks like an hourglass.
+One side looks great, the other looks like it was woven by an over-tired two-year-old.
 Some picks look like they are choking the selvedge threads…others look like there’s a bubble-shaped force field between the warp and the pick.

 Does any of this sound familiar?
 You are not alone, and despite your frustrations, this is a fixable problem that is not just about practice.
 Understanding that the topic of neat selvedges can inspire fierce debate and strong opinions, we offer these techniques that have worked for this weaver as a way (not the only way) to smooth your selvedges.